ebi-ait/hca-ebi-dev-team/scripts/programmatic_submissions/README.md

 - A process is unique and cannot be used multiple times.
 - (Not shown in figure) A process can have as many protocols attached as needed

-Please take into account that there will be exceptions; these rules apply to our modelling decisions rather than limitations of our system, so if you feel that these rules do not apply to your experiment, please contact us at [the wrangler email](mailto:wrangler-team@data.humancellatlas.org).
+Please take into account that there are exceptions; these rules apply to our modelling decisions rather than to limitations of our system, so if you feel that these rules do not apply to your experiment, please contact us at [the wrangler email](mailto:wrangler-team@data.humancellatlas.org).

 ## Metadata files in the system